hsieh672/HeartRate-Tracking/README.md

 ```

 ## Availability Percentage (AP)
-Used the formula as the following figure to find AP.
-From the definition, when available bpm range becomes larger, the availability becomes higher.
+I used the formula in the following figure to find AP.
+From the definition, the availability becomes higher when the available bpm range becomes more considerable.
 The answer I got also verifies this inference.

 ![AP](https://github.com/hsieh672/HeartRate-Tracking/blob/main/imag/AP.png)